Besse20/Password_manager/README.md

 Add Passwords: Store website, username, and password securely.
 View Passwords: View saved passwords (after entering the correct master password).
 Delete Password: Remove saved passwords by specifying the website.

 Requirements
 Python 3.x
 cryptography library (for encryption) sqlite3 library (for database storage) tkinter library (for GUI)
 Installation
-Clone the repository:
+1. Clone the repository
 bash
 Copy code
 git clone https://github.com/yourusername/password-manager.git
 cd password-manager
+2. Install dependencies
-Install dependencies: Make sure you have the required dependencies installed.
+Make sure you have the required dependencies installed.
 You can install them using pip:

+bash
 Copy code
 pip install cryptography
+3. Run the application
-Run the application: To run the password manager, simply execute the script:
+To run the password manager, simply execute the script:

+bash
 Copy code
 python password_manager.py
 How to Use
-Set the Master Password:
+1. Set the Master Password
 When the application starts, you'll be prompted to set a master password.
 This password will be used to protect your saved passwords.
 The master password is securely hashed before being stored in the database.
-Add a Password:
+2. Add a Password
 To add a password, fill out the website, username, and password fields.
 The password will be encrypted before being saved in the database.
-View Saved Passwords:
+3. View Saved Passwords
 To view saved passwords, enter the correct master password.
 All saved passwords will be decrypted and displayed in the application.
-Delete a Password:
+4. Delete a Password
 To delete a password, enter the website's name and click "Delete Password".
 The password for the specified website will be removed from the database.
 Database Structure